 Teachers: Lars Olav Brandsæter, Trond Børresen, Ole Martin Eklo, Tore Krogstad, Petter Deinboll Jenssen

 Faculty: Faculty of Environmental Sciences and Natural Resource Management

 Teaching exam periods:

-This course starts ca August 16th and continues through the Autumn parallel.
+This course starts at the beginning of the August blokk and continues through the Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.

 Course frequency: Annually

 First time: Study year 2011-2012